Skip to main content

 Questions for discussion

-1. The number of deaths caused by the Spanish flu pandemic worldwide were enormous.
+1. The number of deaths caused by the flu pandemic worldwide were enormous.
 Why do you think there were so many deaths?

-2. What are the main similarities and differences between the impacts of the Spanish flu pandemic of 1919 and the COVID-19 pandemic a century later?
+2. What are the main similarities and differences between the impacts of the flu pandemic of 1919 and the COVID-19 pandemic a century later?
 Do any of these similarities and differences surprise you?
 If so, say why.

-3. What do you think are the main lessons that can be learned from the Spanish flu pandemic, including its impacts and the efforts that were made to combat it?
+3. What do you think are the main lessons that can be learned from the 1919 flu pandemic, including its impacts and the efforts that were made to combat it?
 Do you think those lessons have been learned, especially in relation to the COVID-19 pandemic?

 Image activities